NetFabric-AI/NetFabric-AI.github.io/contact-failure.md

 ---
 layout: default
-title: Error when processing your submission
+title: Error!
 ---

-There was an error with your submission, please follow up through <mail to="info" addBody="true"></mail>.
+Unfortunately, we encountered an error when processing your submission.
+Please follow up through <mail to="info" addBody="true"></mail>.